Lucas-Et/MammographyDL/README.md

 # Mammography Diagnosis with Deep Learning

 This project is developped for the Laboratoire d'Imagerie Médicale et de Bio-Informatique at École Supérieure Polytechnique de Dakar.
 It's purpose is to create a model using Deep Learning to automatically diagnose signs of breast cancer.
-We will work on the CBIS-DDSM dataset with cropped images available on this link : https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM#6509f30b65b643a0a07db35884fe204c.
+We will work on the CBIS-DDSM dataset with cropped images available on this [link](https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM#b674062e551748f28134c7bde344094f%20dd).

 The project and data are organized by this way :